Nepal Trekking Gear. What to Wear, What to Take.

 People recommend wool socks.
 We don’t generally use wool but our Bridgedale socks do contain wool.

 I’ve also seen people recommend, and use, wool booties in lodges.
 I would never do it.
-The WCs are likely to be wet and not terribly hygienic, I wouldn’t wear anything other than my hiking boots in there.
+The WCs are likely to be wet and not hygienic, I wouldn’t wear anything other than my hiking boots in there.

 You really can’t be cautious enough about hygiene on the Himalayan treks.
+Do everything you can to keep your hands clean.

 Trekking Pants and Waterproof Trousers